Where did the Israelites cross the Red Sea?

 Last year, the Thinking Man film company that produces the Patterns of Evidence documentaries released a two-part film titled The Red Sea Miracle addressing this very question.

 The Patterns of Evidence documentaries are well-produced, thought-provoking films examining the historical evidence for some of the greatest stories in the Bible—namely, the slavery of the Israelites, the existence of Moses, the Exodus, and the parting of the Red Sea.
-Patterns of Evidence: Exodus did a fantastic job in presenting the evidence for a historical Exodus that fits squarely with biblical chronology—during the 15th century b.c.e.
 The documentaries bring together different minds offering different views and opinions on the historicity, chronology, and location of various events.

 Such was the case with the two-part Red Sea Miracle.
-But surprisingly, only two general crossing options were presented: a northern Bitter Lakes crossing, termed the “Egyptian approach”—this as a more strictly “scientific,” physical explanation on the film; and a Gulf of Aqaba crossing, termed the “Hebrew approach”—as a literalistic “biblical” approach on the film.
+But surprisingly, only two general crossing options were presented: a northern Bitter Lakes crossing, termed the “Egyptian approach”—this as a more strictly “scientific,” naturalistic approach; and a Gulf of Aqaba crossing, termed the “Hebrew approach”—this as a more literalistic “biblical” approach.

 Unfortunately, in the four hours of screentime, barely a minute was given to briefly mention and dismiss the crossing point that perhaps most naturally comes to mind: the Gulf of Suez.